 Patented Wide Angle Beam, resulting in less light energy loss.

-Low voltage and cool running utilizing large heat sinks, with the lowest running costs and carbon footprint of any lighting system available.
+Low voltage and cool running utilizing large heat sinks & NO COOLING FANS TO BREAK DOWN; with the lowest running costs and carbon footprint of any lighting system available.

 Unique Shimmer Effect

 Fully Dimable, such as an slow dim of an hour on or off when using the AquaRay Controllers (sold separately, but NOT necessary for use of lights).
 Standard household timers can be used for simple on/off cycles.